New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Introduction

 Depending on different tensor decomposition forms, there are several ways to define the rank of a tensor.
 Low-rank tensor decompositions provide a useful tool for tensor representation and are widely used in tensor completion~\cite{andersson1998improving,chu2009probabilistic,karatzoglou2010multiverse,acar2011scalable,papalexakis2016tensors,tomasi2005parafac,kolda2009tensor}.
 The low-rank tensor decomposition paradigm allows for extracting the most meaningful and informative latent structures of a tensor, which usually contain heterogeneous and multi-aspect data.
 The Canonical Polyadic (CP) decomposition~\cite{hitchcock1927expression,kruskal1977three,kolda2009tensor}, the Tucker or the multilinear decomposition~\cite{Tucker1966,DeLathauwer2000msvd,DeLathauwer2000:obr}, and the tensor-train (TT) decomposition~\cite{oseledets2011tensor,grasedyck2015alternating,phien2016efficient} are among the most fundamental tensor decomposition forms.
 Other variants include hierarchical tensor representations~\cite{da2013hierarchical,rauhut2015tensor,rauhut2017low} and PARAFAC2 models~\cite{rauhut2015tensor}.

-\paragraph{Related work} For the tensor completion problem using the CP decomposition (CPD), Tomasi and Bro~\cite{tomasi2005parafac} proposed to used the Levenberg-Marquardt (modified Gauss-Newton) method for third-order tensors, in which the rank-$R$ tensor candidate is represented by the vectorization of all three factor matrices of the CPD; Acar et~al.~\cite{acar2011scalable} proposed to use a nonlinear conjugate gradient algorithm; Jain et~al.~\cite{jain2014provable} proposed an alternating minimization algorithm, which uses a special initialization by the Robust Tensor Power Method~\cite{anandkumar2014tensor} allowing for a guaranteed tensor recovery with a sample complexity lower bound.
+\paragraph{Related work} For the tensor completion problem using the CP decomposition (CPD), Tomasi and Bro~\cite{tomasi2005parafac} proposed to used the Levenberg-Marquardt (modified Gauss--Newton) method for third-order tensors, in which the rank-$R$ tensor candidate is represented by the vectorization of all three factor matrices of the CPD; Acar et~al.~\cite{acar2011scalable} proposed to use a nonlinear conjugate gradient algorithm; Jain et~al.~\cite{jain2014provable} proposed an alternating minimization algorithm, which uses a special initialization by the Robust Tensor Power Method~\cite{anandkumar2014tensor} allowing for a guaranteed tensor recovery with a sample complexity lower bound.
 The Tucker decomposition, as a closely related decomposition format, is also widely used for tensor completion, with more or less different application purposes; see~\cite{cichocki2015tensor} about the relations and differences between the Tucker and the CP decompositions.
 Kressner et~al.~\cite{kressner2014low} exploited the Riemannian geometry of the rank-constrained search space with the Tucker decomposition and proposed a Riemannian conjugate gradient (RCG) algorithm for the tensor completion problem.
-Kasai and Mishra~\cite{kasai2016low} paid attention to the data fitting function of tensor completion and introduced a preconditioned metric on the quotient space of the rank-constrained search space with the Tucker decomposition; they used a Riemannian conjugate gradient algorithm with respect to the proposed metric.
+Kasai and Mishra~\cite{kasai2016low} paid attention to the data fitting function of tensor completion and introduced a preconditioned metric on the quotient space of the rank-constrained search space with the Tucker decomposition; they used a Riemannian conjugate gradient algorithm with respect to the proposed metric. \revj{Breiding and Vannieuwenhoven~\cite{breiding2018riemannian} proposed a Riemannian Gauss--Newton method for tensor approximation, which is based on the {\it Segre manifold} structure of tensors with a bounded rank.} \revj{We refer to~\cite{sorber2013optimization,sorber2015structured,sorensen2019fiber} for more recent work about CP decomposition methods with fully observed or missing entries.}